All Episodes

 I know what you want.

-You want some more uh reframes.
+You want some more reframes, don't you?

-Well change your life while we're waiting for uh King Randall to slide in.
+So more reframes from my book will change your life while we're waiting for King Randall to slide in.

 All right.

-So you go to work, they say, What's my job description?
+So you go to work, they say, what's my job description?

 Here's your job description.